ExecutivePro User Guide

 Picture displayed on display panel for selected employee

-).
+the file may not be properly displayed (e.g. renaming a example.txt file to a example.png).
 We encourage you to use an image converter to convert your image to the valid file format,

 before uploading it to ExecutivePro.